 The Northwest Region Mount Baker Area is leading this effort to address several mobility challenges along segments of the I-5 corridor within the urban area of Bellingham (MP 250 to MP 258).
 Congestion occurs regularly during peak travel at the I-5 interchanges and on the connecting regional

-The "Planning and Environmental Linkages" (PEL) study will build upon the goals and strategies outlined in the original 2018 corridor study.
-This PEL study represents a collaborative and integrated approach to transportation decision-making that:
+The "Planning and Environmental Linkages Study" (PEL study) built upon the goals and strategies outlined in the original 2020 Corridor Study.
+This PEL Study represents a collaborative and integrated approach to transportation decision-making that:

 - Considers environmental, community

 The pre-design study looked at the signalized intersection on SR 105, South Boone Street, at West Harriman Street.
 The aging traffic signal at this intersection was last replaced in 1982 and is in need of replacement.
-The pre-design study will conduct stakeholder and public outreach to examine
+The pre-design study conducted stakeholder and public outreach to examine

 Currently, pedestrian access along State Route 142 is limited for people who walk, bike or roll alongside the highway.
 With input from community members, elected officials and stakeholders, we will develop a plan to improve accessibility for all modes in the community of Klickitat.